Summer Bean Salad Corn Green Beans Limas

 1. blanch & freeze:

-Blanching is dropping the veggies in boiling water for a minute to stop the enzymatic process, then shocking them in cold water to stop the cooking process.
+Blanching is dropping the veggies in boiling water for a minute or two to stop the enzymatic process, then shocking them in cold water to stop the cooking process.
 For more information, check this article by the Spruce.
-Divide by type or types that make sense; for instance, cauliflower & broccoli go well, together, blanch & freeze.
+Divide by type or types that make sense; for instance, cauliflower & broccoli go well together.
+They taste great together and have similar characteristics and cooking time and so can be blanched together.

 2. cook & freeze:

-Items like onions, celery, and bell pepper can be diced, sauteed, bagged in portions and frozen, at the ready for a recipe later.
-One cup portions are handy & make sure to label.
+Items like onions, carrots, celery, bell pepper, and mushrooms can be diced, sauteed, bagged in portions, and frozen, at the ready for a recipe later.
+One-cup portions are handy & make sure to label them.
+Some people simply chop and freeze as is, see below.

 3. chuck it in the freezer:

-If you’re not worried about enzymatic action but just want to preserve vegetables for a short-term & the quality of the vegetable isn’t as important, just freeze.
-This works best for items that will be pureed as the veggies will be soft and give off a lot of water.
+If you’re not worried about the enzymatic process, but just want to preserve vegetables for the short term & the quality of the vegetable isn’t as important, just freeze.
+With the possible exception of the onions, carrots, celery, and bell pepper mentioned above, which are often sauteed as the base of a dish, this works best for items that will be pureed (like for a soup or sauce) as the veggies will be soft and give off a lot of water.

 4. dry:

+You may need to be a little more dedicated to use this method of preserving!
 Do you have a dehydrator or are willing to use your oven?
-Blanch veggies in water for a minute, dry, chop and dehydrate.
+Blanch veggies in water for a minute or two, dry, chop, and dehydrate.
 Maybe combine veggies and bag them for soups.
-Dehydrate greens to drop in smoothies.
+Sturdy greens can be dehydrated to drop in smoothies.
 Mushrooms are marvelous dried and can up the umami in all kinds of dishes.

 5. quick pickle:

-I’m not suggesting you get up the day after a party and start canning, but quick refrigerator pickles are easy and take minutes to make.
+I’m not suggesting you get up the day after a party and start canning, but quick refrigerator pickles are easy and take minutes to make and the high-acid environment offers some protection.
 You’ll find recipes from all different cultures for sweet, hot or dill type pickles.
-Items that pickle well are carrots, cauliflower, red onions, beets, peas of all types and green beans.
+Items that pickle well are carrots, cauliflower, red onions, beets, peas of all types, and green beans.
 Just cook or blanch your veggies and proceed with the recipe.
 Here’s my Grandma’s One Jar Pickled Beets recipe.

 If you read my blog, you know I love me some frittata – and maybe you will, too.
 Frittatas are marvelous ways to use up many kinds of vegetables, individually or mixed.
 Try this recipe and substitute veggies depending on what you have on hand.